The American Moving & Storage Association (AMSA) is the national trade association for the American moving industry.

 The criteria for joining AMSA appear to be very basic – simply filling out the form and paying a fee.
 However, more is required for businesses looking to obtain ProMover certification.

-Top 10 member companies (by size)
+Top member companies

 - United Van Lines